shaohsuanhung/Perception-error-model-for-autonomous-driving/scripts/nuscenes_converter/readme.md

 - R: Rectification matrix (stereo cameras only)
 - P: Projection/camera matrix
 ### For transform nuScenes dataset sensor calibration files
 When convert the calibration, the script [TransformTreeGenerator](./TransformTreeGenerator.py) will generate the corresponding dag files, pb.txt files, and launch under the `/apollo/modules/transform/` directory.
-Noted that the calibration should be to `/apollo/modules/transform/nuScenes_Calibration/` use the following command:
+Noted that the calibration should be to `/apollo/modules/transform/nuScenes_Calibration/` use the following command: (Please run that file under the your apollo directory)
 ```shell
 python3 main.py -i {nuscenes_dataset_path} -o {path to apollo}/modules/transform/nuScenes_Calibration -t=cal
 ```